ArduCAM/ArduCAM_USB_Camera_Shield/Linux/README.md

 --name : file name without extension

 ## Window Control
-The realtime preview mode support zoom in/out cwith control the keyboard
+The realtime preview mode supports zoom in/out with control the keyboard

 - Zoom in key ' <- '
 - Zoom out key ' -> '